khrys63/simple-itop-ui/README.md

 ### Practice in iTop
 For a good order of each Server or Enclosure in the Rack, you must specify the location in the Description field.

-Format U-From-To with 3 digits.
+Format is <U-From-To> with 3 digits.

 Examples :
 ```